Cherreads

 "For Natsuki's gift," Thessa recalled, nodding slowly.

 "I didn't buy tech.
-I bought the Shard of Luminaris."
+I got the Shard of Luminaris."

 She stamped a red-wax emblem onto a parchment and handed it to a hovering attendant.

 "You are allowed to go.
-But," she added, meeting his gaze, "I will accompany you."
+But," she added, meeting his gaze, "I will come with you."

 Damon stiffened.
 "Mom— I don't want you to have to—"